 A number of entities compete with us to make the types of investments that we target in leveraged companies.
 We compete with other BDCs, public and private funds, commercial and investment banks, commercial financing companies and, to the extent they provide an alternative form of financing, private equity funds.
 Many of our competitors are substantially larger and have considerably greater financial, technical and marketing resources than we do.
 For example, some competitors may have a lower cost of funds and access to funding sources that are not available to us.
-In addition, some of our competitors may have higher risk tolerances or different risk assessments than we do, which could allow them to consider a wider variety of investments and establish more relationships than us.
-Furthermore, many of our competitors are not subject to the regulatory restrictions that the 1940 Act imposes on us.
-We cannot assure you that the competition and results of operations.
+In addition, some of our competitors may have higher risk tolerances or different risk assessments than we have, which could allow them to consider a wider variety of investments and establish more relationships and offer better pricing and a more flexible structure than we are able to do.
+Furthermore, many of our potential competitors are not subject to the regulatory restrictions that the 1940 Act imposes on us as a BDC.
+If we are unable to source attractive investments, we may hold a greater percentage of our assets in cash and cash equivalents than anticipated, which could impact potential returns on our portfolio.
+We cannot assure you that the competitive pressures we face will not have a material adverse effect on our business, financial condition and results of operations.
 Also, as a result of this competition, we may not be able to take advantage of attractive investment opportunities from time to time, and we can offer no assurance that we will be able to identify and make investments that are consistent with our investment objective.

+Participants in our industry compete on several factors, including price, flexibility in transaction structure, customer service, reputation, market knowledge and speed in decision-making.
 We do not seek to compete primarily based on the interest rates we will offer, and we believe that some of our competitors may make loans with interest rates that will be comparable to or lower than the rates we offer.
 We may lose investment opportunities if we do not match our competitors' pricing, terms and structure.
 However, if we match our competitors' pricing, terms and structure, we may experience decreased net interest income and increased risk of credit loss.